 Once launched, we can access the graphical interface, via typing this

 http://localhost:8080/ in a browser. cAdvisor will connect itself directly to the Docker daemon running on our host machine so we can start visualizing the related metrics of the running container, including cAdvisor too as a single container.

 cAdvisor displays the graphs related to the CPU usage, Memory usage, Network input/output and disk space utilization.
 The figure below illustrates an overview of the dashboard displayed by cAdvisor.

 One of the most important tasks in the monitoring is the graphical part, cAdvisor is a very useful tool that it can be set up in an easy way to discover the resources consumption by the containerized applications.

-We have to note, that there are another monitoring tools based on cAdvisor.
+We have to note, that there are other monitoring tools based on cAdvisor.
 For example, Rancher is integrating cAdvisor for every connected host and exposes the stats through its UI.

 Verdict: graphical dashboard for metrics and statics, support docker API, no capacity to send alerts